 Call (816) 271-8150 to make an appointment today.

-Mandi Griffin, APRN earned her bachelor's in nursing from Missouri Western State University and her master’s in nursing from the University of Missouri–Kansas city.
+Mandi Griffin, FNP earned her bachelor's in nursing from Missouri Western State University and her master’s in nursing from the University of Missouri–Kansas city.
 She is board certified as a family nurse practitioner through the American Nurse Credentialing Center.
 Mandi treats varicose veins and spider veins.
 She provides laser treatments and sclerotherapy injections for spider veins.

 Dr. Hodges holds a bachelor’s degree in biomedical engineering from Vanderbilt University in Nashville, Tenn.
 He earned his medical degree from the University of Alabama.
 Dr. Hodges is certified by the American board of surgery in general and vascular surgery.
 Dr. Hodges provides minimally invasive procedures to treat varicose veins.